Monday, December 8, 2014

 traffic control devices, signs, or messages should be removed.

-09 The state has the authority to determine if such devices are non-compliant and may require correction or removal along roadways maintained by local or regional authorities.
+09 The state has the authority to determine if such devices are non-compliant and may require correction or removal along roadways maintained by local or regional authorities unless those regional authorities possess the same technical knowledge, hold the same professional standards as the state agency, and are able to demonstrate that they can meet or exceed all state or federal requirements.

 10 The appropriate federal agency where no conflict of interest is present has the authority to determine if such devices are non-compliant and may require correction or removal along roadways maintained by various federal agencies or the District of Columbia.